kirti136/weather-app-native/README.md

 - Uses React Native's Text component to display city name, temperature, and weather description.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
-**3. weatherData.js :**
+**3. weatherData.js:**

 **Responsibility:**
 To store mock weather data.

-## Follow-up Questions :-
+## Follow-up Questions:-

 #### 1. How did you implement the city selection functionality in the CitySelector component?
-- In the CitySelector component, I used Picker component provided by React Native to create a drop down list of all the cities present in the data.
+- In the CitySelector component, I used the Picker component provided by React Native to create a drop-down list of all the cities present in the data.
-- The Picker component was then populated with city names from the cities prop array(Passed through parent component).
+- The Picker component was then populated with city names from the cities prop array(Passed through the parent component).
-- On selection of a city from the dropdown, the onValueChange event was used to trigger the handleCityChange function, updating the selected city state.
+- On selection of a city from the dropdown, the onValueChange event was used to trigger the handleCityChange function, updating the selected city-state.

 #### 2. Did you encounter any challenges while integrating the Picker component for city selection?
 - It was straightforward to create the Picker component.
 - However, managing the state update within the App.js component posed a bit of a challenge.
-- Additionally, I attempted to apply CSS to the picker item, but later realized that I was using a deprecated package.
+- Additionally, I attempted to apply CSS to the picker item but later realized that I was using a deprecated package.
 - After installing the correct version of that package, I was able to work with it properly.

 #### 3. What styling did you apply using StyleSheet.create to format the displayed weather data?
 - I applied basic styling using StyleSheet.create to format the displayed weather data.
-- Specifically, I used styles for Text components to control the font size, color, and alignment for displaying the city name, temperature, and weather description and background color for the main container.
+- Specifically, I used styles for Text components to control the font size, color, and alignment for displaying the city name, temperature, weather description, and background color for the main container.

 #### 4. Were there any specific considerations while displaying the weather description for the selected city?
 - Yes, The weather descriptions were displayed using a Text component, presenting a description (eg. sunny, cloudy, etc.) obtained from the description prop.